 Kayla Fratt, an Associate Certified Dog Behavior Consultant, tells Bustle.
 "Dogs aren’t born knowing the rules of human society [...] and they don’t speak our language.
 It’s a lot of work to kindly, effectively, and consistently teach dogs how to act in our homes."
 2 It's Like Having A Small Child In The House Jens Schlueter/Getty Images News/Getty Images

 Even after you

 train your dog, they can still surprise you and make mistakes.
 "You can come home to a chewed up coffee table and a knocked over trash can," Dr. Trimble says.
 "Dogs can, and will, get themselves in trouble — [especially] if your place isn't dog-proofed.
 They will maintain the mentality of a three- or four-year-old forever, which means they retain the capacity to get into shenanigans when you least expect it."
-Cindy Ord/Getty Images Entertainment/Getty Images
+3 They Will Tire You Out Cindy Ord/Getty Images Entertainment/Getty Images

 If you're a fan of sleeping in, get ready to be woken up well before your alarm by a dog who needs to pee/walk/eat ASAP.
 As Fratt says, "Even as a professional trainer, I was surprised how tiring dog ownership can be."
 Dogs can be needy, and they don't care what time it is.

 And it only starts there.
 Add in "multiple walks per day, multiple feedings per day [...] frequent bathing, grooming, and nail trims, daily teeth-brushing, training sessions, [and] un-ending stops at the pet store," Dr. Trimble says.